MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ### Transform data in Eventstreams

 Eventstreams provides a built-in processor that can perform transformations on the data before it lands in Eventhouse.

+Eventstreams processors are a good option if:

+* You want to share the data stream with others in your organization.
-This is a good option if you want to transform data in a managed environment, if you want to route data to multiple destinations based on transformation logic, and if the available transformations satisfy your needs.
+* You want to transform data in a managed environment.
+* You want to route data to multiple destinations based on transformation logic.

-Available transformations include:

-* Aggregate
-* Expand
-* Filter
-* Union
-* Group by
-* Manage fields
+* You want to set [Activator rules](data-activator/activator-rules-overview.md) on the data stream.
+* The available transformations satisfy your needs.

 For more information on these processing options, see [Process event data with event processor editor](event-streams/process-events-using-event-processor-editor.md).

 ### Transform data with update policies

+[Update policies](/kusto/management/update-policy?view=microsoft-fabric&preserve-view=true) are automation mechanisms triggered when new data is written to a table.
+Update policies on tables provide an efficient way to apply rapid transformations.

 Update policies are a good option if: